syncfusion-content/windowsforms-docs/WindowsForms/Form/MDICustomization.md

 By default, the MDI child form will not receive its key events when any control inside the form has focus.
 This can be changed by enabling the [KeyPreview](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.Windows.Forms.Form.KeyPreview)&rd=true) property of the child form.

-When this property is set to true, the form will receive KeyPress, KeyDown, and KeyUp events.
+When this property is set to `true`, the form will receive `KeyPress`, `KeyDown` and `KeyUp` events.
 Once the form event handlers have completed the keystroke processing, the keystroke is then assigned to the control with focus.

 {% tabs %}
 {% highlight c# %}